What is the State Performance Plan/Annual Performance Report?

 ||IEP postsecondary transition goals and services

-Note: Public reporting on SPP indicators pertaining to services for children ages 3-5 is done by the Office of Child Development and Early Learning (OCDEL).
+Note: Public reporting on SPP indicators pertaining to services for preschool children is done by the Bureau of Early Intervention Services and Family Supports.
 These reports are available at: https://penndata.hbg.psu.edu/PublicReporting/EarlyIntervention/tabid/2534/Default.aspx.

 How are data for reporting LEA performance obtained?